An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram D

 Due to the vertical predominance in plane 2, the internal gray band displays slightly greater horizontal development.
-Analogously, but in the opposite sense, plane 3 is counterbalanced by a red vertical segment just as the red vertical predominance of 4 is offset by a gray horizontal segment.
+Analogously, but in the opposite sense, the horizontal plane 3 is counterbalanced by a red vertical segment just as the red vertical predominance of 4 is offset by a gray horizontal segment.
 BBW displays continuous contrasting interactions between the parts.

-Observation of the sequence 2, 3, 4, 5, 6, 7 shows that the process of spatial internalization (beginning with 2) continues in other planes where the gray field, which is still open on the sides in 2, is concentrated and stabilized in the form of a small square within the respective yellow planes (5, 6, 7).
+Diagram D: Observation of the sequence 2, 3, 4, 5, 6, 7 shows that the process of spatial internalization (beginning with 2) continues in other planes where the gray field, which is still open on the sides in 2, is concentrated and stabilized in the form of a small square within the respective yellow planes (5, 6, 7).
 A sign of linearity opposing the layout of planes 2, 3, 4 gives way to a more balanced configuration that reduces the opposition to the interior of planes 5, 6, 7.

 Let us consider plane 5 in relation to plane 6.
 The former undergoes greater horizontal influence while the latter develops a marked vertical predominance.